History of Krispy Kreme in Timeline

 August 25, 2020: First Krispy Kreme Vending Machine Launched

-May 2021: Files for IPO
+May 2021: Filed for Initial Public Offering

 July 1, 2021: Krispy Kreme Goes Public Again

-July 2021: Krispy Kreme Goes Public Again
+July 2021: Krispy Kreme Becomes Publicly Traded Again

 2022: New Sales Models Introduced

-By the end of 2023 Krispy Kreme had reached 14,000 different points where its donuts are sold.
+At the end of 2023 Krispy Kreme had reached 14,000 different points where its donuts are sold.

-March 26, 2024: Partnership Announced with McDonald's
+March 26, 2024: Partnership with McDonald's Announced

 On March 26, 2024, Krispy Kreme and McDonald's announced a partnership where Krispy Kreme doughnuts would be rolled out to all McDonald's locations nationwide by the end of 2026.

-2024: Sale of majority stake of Insomnia Cookies
+2024: Sale of Stake in Insomnia Cookies